NCERT Class 12 Biology Chapter 5 Notes Principles of Inheritance and Variation

 • Variation arises due to

-• Reshuffling of gene/chromosomes.
+• Reshuffling of genes/chromosomes.

 • Crossing over or recombination

-• Mutation and effect of environment.
+• Mutation and the effect of the environment.

-Selection of pea plant: The main reasons for adopting garden pea (Pisum sativum) for experiments by Mendel were –
+The main reasons for adopting the garden pea (Pisum sativum) for experiments by Mendel were –

 • Pea has many distinct and contrasting characters.